osmosis-labs/docs/docs/cosmwasm/testnet/cosmwasm-beaker.md

 In this example we are using `osmo1nyphwl8p5yx6fxzevjwqunsfqpcxukmtk8t60m` which is the address from the beaker test1 account as seen in the [config.rs](https://github.com/osmosis-labs/beaker/blob/main/packages/cli/src/framework/config.rs) file.

 :::warning
-Please note that account test1 is publicaly available as documented [here](https://github.com/osmosis-labs/beaker/blob/main/docs/config/global.md) and only used for development purposes.
+Please note that account test1 is publicly available as documented [here](https://github.com/osmosis-labs/beaker/blob/main/docs/config/global.md) and only used for development purposes.
 Beaker will support local keyring in about 1-2 weeks.
 :::

 ```